Ketel Marte Preview, Player Props: Diamondbacks vs. White Sox

 Ketel Marte At The Plate

-- In 35.4% of his games this season, Marte has picked up at least one RBI.
-In 20 of those games (13.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in eight contests.
+- In 35.9% of his games this season, Marte has had at least one RBI.
+He's picked up more than one in 13.8% and driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.